Stormy9/Stormy9.github.io/CS460/references/bootstrap/index.md

 The difference between the two:
 **`<div class="container">`**
-content within here will not span the full width of the viewport -- there will be some padding on either side.
+**Fixed Width:**  content within here will **not** span the full width of the viewport -- there will be some padding on either side.

 **`<div class="container-fluid">`**
-content in here **will** span the full width of the viewport... if you want any padding to the right or left anywhere, use the `row/column` feature of the Grid System.
+**Flexible Width:**  content in here **will** span the full width of the viewport... if you want any padding to the right or left anywhere, use the `row/column` feature of the Grid System.

 <br>